jberndsen/lessons/angular2/04 - services/README.md

 ## Lesson content

-This lesson code shows how to create services and inject them using constructor injection, see the notTodoInput component and notTodo-service in the `src/app` folder.
+This lesson code shows how to create services and inject them using constructor injection.
+We use ngModel and ngSubmit for data-binding and adding them to our newly created service.
+Finally, the entered data is shown using ngFor to repeat elements, see the `notTodoList` component.